MicrosoftDocs/cpp-docs.ko-kr/docs/error-messages/tool-errors/vectorizer-and-parallelizer-messages.md

 {
     // Code 501 is emitted if the compiler cannot discern the
     // induction variable of this loop.
 In this case, when it checks
-    // the upperbound of 'i', the compiler cannot prove that the
+    // the upper bound of 'i', the compiler cannot prove that the
     // function call "bound()" returns the same value each time.
     // Also, the compiler cannot prove that the call to "bound()"
     // does not modify the values of array A.